-What if you could see real, concrete data on what type of content has performed the best with your target audience in the past?
-That would be a jackpot right?
+What if you could see real, concrete data on what type of content has performed the best with your target market in the past?
+That would be a jackpot, right?

-Thankfully, there are tools these days which make it easy to gather information on what topics or formats have been successful.
+Thankfully, there are tools these days that make it easy to gather information on what topics or formats have been successful.
 One such tool is BuzzSumo.

 For example, let’s say you are a web design company.
 When you search for the term “web design” in BuzzSumo, you see the most popular content on that topic and how it’s performing on major social networks.